AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.1-release-activity/23-1-release-overview.md

 #### **List Controls (from the Interface area in Setup)**

->[!NOTE]
->
->List Controls in Setup > Interface will be removed with the 23.1 release.
+List Controls in Setup > Interface will be removed with the 23.1 release.
 Some list control funtionality is moving to the Setup > Interface > Filters/Views/Grouping areas.

 For more information, see [](/).